• Hype can push IT into picking a trendy technology rather than the one that best suits the situation

 Kris Burtwistle, Head of UK Local Government at sponsors AWS, kicked day two off by summarizing some of their work with local authorities and introducing many of the key themes of the day.
 This included highlighting the rapidity with which councils embraced home working during lockdown, citing how the London Borough of Waltham Forest moved many its contact center staff to home working in just a matter of days.
 Continue reading “Building a Local Smarter State in the UK, Post-Pandemic”→

-• The market for scenario planning support is ripe for new entries in a year of unexpected change
+• The market for scenario planning support is ripe for new entries in a year of wildly discontinuous change.

 Oracle has come out of the gate early with capabilities explicitly aimed at scenario planning — which in Oracle’s rendition of the classic method is at best a lightweight version that gets lost within the vendor’s rich planning ecosystem.